16 -19 Tuition Fund Statement

 What is the 16-19 Tuition Fund?

-The 16-19 tuition fund has been made available for schools and colleges for 20-21 academic year only.
+The 16-19 tuition fund has been made available for schools and colleges for 20-21 and 21-22 academic years only.
 The fund has been provided to support students who have had their learning affected by the Coronavirus pandemic.
 The fund can be used to provide small group tuition for 16-19 year olds on a study programme where their learning has been disrupted.

 Who can be supported by this fund?

 - have not achieved a grade 4 or 5 in English and/or maths